Meghan Klingenberg: Portland Thorns, 2016–2024

 In October 2015, Klingenberg was part of a pingpong trade that had her join the Seattle Reign as she was traded by Houston Dash for Amber Brooks and a conditional selection in the 2017 NWSL College Draft, then traded to the NWSL 2016 expansion team Orlando, who then traded her to the Portland Thorns FC for Alex Morgan and other considerations.

+Kilngenberg was a regular starter for the Thorns during a period of sustained success.
+The team won the 2016 and 2021 NWSL Shields, the 2017 and 2022 NWSL Championships, the 2021 NWSL Challenge Cup, the 2021 Women's International Champions Cup, and the 2020 Fall Series, played instead of the regular season during the COVID-19 pandemic.
+Klingenberg also became a team leader, known for her fiery pregame speeches.

-On December 30, 2024, Klingenberg announced that she had departed the club.
+On December 30, 2024, Klingenberg announced that she had departed the club, and on June 18, 2025 she announced her retirement.

+On July 28, 2026, the Thorns announced that Klingenberg would be recognized for her service to both the Thorns and USWNT in a pre-match ceremony at their stadium, Providence Park.